 - Create an account to get started on your online application and pay the $35 application fee.

-- Forward your SAT or ACT test scores to the Office of Admissions.
+- Upload your SAT or ACT test scores to the Admissions Portal.

 - Mail your official high school transcript to the Office of Admissions.

 302.857.6351 | 800.845.2544 | 302.857.6352 (fax)

 Forgot Your Undergraduate application Password?

 We recommend that you follow a college preparatory curriculum in high school.
 Admission may be granted to applicants who have:

 - A certificate or diploma from an accredited four-year school or senior high school.

 - A minimum GPA of 2.0 or better on a 4.0 scale.